See also: Where to stay in Melbourne

 Step into Paris of another time

 There’s certain glamour in the Parisian Arcades of 1800s.
 Melbourne’s Block Arcade wears the dome arches, glass ceilings and old-fashioned garnishes in elegant display.
 Tea rooms, chocolatiers, artisans and boutique shops come together to offer an unforgettable shopping experience.
 The title of oldest surviving arcade in Australia however, goes to the Royal Arcade which connects Little Collins, Elizabeth Street and Bourke Street Mall.
 A heritage listed site opened in 1870, it curates a sense of warmth through its arched glass ceiling, welcoming casual boutique and gift shops browsers.
+Definitely include this in your list of things to do in Melbourne.

 Branch out from Federation Square